felipeshiwu/felipeshiwu/README.md

 ## Present Adventure

-🚀 Journeying through the labyrinth of the EBANX payment platform system.
+🚀 Journeying through the labyrinth of the EBANX payment platform system

 ## Stellar Focus

 🔥 PHP
 🔥 MySQL
 🔥 Elixir

+## My Mission

+Harmonizing with the timeless wisdom of appropriateness in timing, context, and people.
+Meticulously crafted software solutions guided by principles of technical excellence, unwavering collaboration, and a lifelong commitment to learning.
+Striving to shape melodic equilibrium between humankind and automatons meticulously.

 ## Reach Out